 Cheese plants are epiphyte, which means they are vertically growing plants that use the support of other plants in their environment.
 This means that training cheese plant on a moss pole perfectly mimics their natural state.
 Using moss poles for cheese plants creates the environment Monstera needs to raise the heavy stem upright and provides a pleasing appearance.

 You will need a stout stake a little bit taller than the plant.
 Use wire snips and cut a piece of fine mesh wire just large enough to go around the stake.
-Wood staples work well to attach the hoop of wire mesh around the wooden stake.
-To finish this support for cheese plant, use soaked sphagnum moss.
-Fill in around the stake with the moss, pushing it into the mesh.

 You can also make a Monstera moss pole without the stake and simply fill a tube made of mesh with the moss and fix the edges together, but I feel like the stake adds to the stability.
 Some philodendron stems get quite large and heavy.